 Here is a list of the three best natural activities that you should perform and track:

-It’s better to lift a lighter weight the right way than lift a heavier weight the wrong way.
+It’s better to lift a lighter weight the right way than to lift a heavier weight the wrong way

-- Glycolytic energy pathway (muscle building) lasts for 1 minute, activates during 8 – 12 repetitions of 70% – 80% of 1 rpm.
+- The glycolytic energy pathway (muscle building) lasts for 1 minute and activates during 8 – 12 repetitions of 70% – 80% of 1 rpm.

-- Oxidative energy pathway (cardio building) lasts until muscle failure, activates during 14 and up repetitions of 60% and less of 1rpm.
+- The oxidative energy pathway (cardio building) lasts until muscle failure and activates during 14 and up repetitions of 60% and less than 1rpm.

-Finally, you must treat consistency, compliance, and balance with respect and reverence.
-If you violate these three rules, nothing else matters.
+Finally, you must treat consistency, compliance, and balance with respect.
+If you violate these three rules, nothing else matters

 The top five things you must know to master resistance training 101 mean nothing without consistency, compliance, and balance.
-To build a great workout program, it must be one that you can follow, maintain, and works with your diet and lifestyle.
+To build a great workout program, it must be one that you can follow, maintain, and work with your diet and lifestyle.
 Building muscle and burning body fat are slow processes.
-The numbers support they are slow processes, and you cannot rush them.
+The numbers support slow processes, and you cannot rush them.